jhpyle/docassemble/_docs/functions.md

 This can be expressed in a few ways.
 If it is the name of a file ending in .py, it is assumed to be a module in the same package as the interview file.
-Or, if you are using the [Playground], it is assumed to be a file in the [Modules folder].
+Or, if you are using the [Playground], it is assumed to be a file in the [modules folder].
 The module file is executed as you would execute a module file by using `python modulename.py` from the command line.
 If the first argument is the name of a module, that module will be run, much as you would execute a module by using `python